hermescenter/gdpr.observer/site/content/about.md

 date: 2018-02-22T17:01:34+07:00
 ---

-### GDPR observer is a project from the [Hermes Center for Transparency and Digital Human Rights](https://hermescenter.org).
-It is inspired by the success of [Monitora PA](https://monitora-pa.it) an italian experiment, and now wants to scale up european wide.
+### GDPR observer is a project started and maintained by the [Hermes Center for Transparency and Digital Human Rights](https://hermescenter.org).
+It depends heavily on partnership to exists, and our goal is to host contributions from other developers and team.

+### It is originally inspired by the success of [Monitora PA](https://monitora-pa.it) an italian experiment that in 6 months caused a drastic reduction of US-based third party trackers in all the public agencies websites, and now we want to make it scale up european wide.

 ---